Hierarchical Analysis and Control of Epidemic Spreading over Networks using Dissipativity and Mesh Stability

-\begin{remark} To include the identified necessary condition \eqref{Eq:Prop:NecessaryConditions} in the subsystem-level LMI problem solved at the subsystem $\Sigma_i, i\in\N_N$ (to find its dissipativity $X_i$), it is required to know the self-connection matrix $M_{uy}^{ii}$.
-As we will see in the sequel, this information is known and fixed at the ``subsystems'' considered in the spreading networks application studied in this paper. \end{remark}
+\begin{remark} To include the identified necessary condition \eqref{Eq:Prop:NecessaryConditions} in the local LMI problem solved at $\Sigma_i, i\in\N_N$ (to analyze/enforce its $X_i$-dissipativity), it is required to know the self-connection matrix $M_{uy}^{ii}$.
+As we will see in the sequel, this information is known and fixed at the ``subsystems'' considered in the spreading networks analysis and control application studied in this paper. \end{remark}

 \begin{remark} A further simplified necessary condition than \eqref{Eq:Prop:NecessaryConditions} can be obtained if the matrices $X_i^{kl}$ and $\bar{\mathcal{X}}_{ii}^{kl}$ (i.e., subsystem and network level dissipativity measures) are limited to be scalar matrices, over all $k,l\in\N_2$ and $i\in\N_N$.
 The idea is to reapply the diagonal block extraction and ``block element-wise'' formulation technique used in Prop. \ref{Prop:NecessaryConditions}, for \eqref{Eq:Prop:NecessaryConditions}.
 Note that this simplification will be further significant if $M_{uy}^{ii}$ is a zero matrix or has a zero in its diagonal. \end{remark}